-Summary: A challenging loop course, mountain race with extended periods of high alpine ridge running, two alpine peaks, and five alpine lakes, with much of its challenging terrain between 10,000-12,000 feet.
+Summary: Never Summer 100k is a challenging loop course, mountain race with extended periods of high alpine ridge running, two alpine peaks, and five alpine lakes, with much of its challenging terrain between 10,000-12,000 feet.
 Runners will run on a variety of terrain, from cross country, to jeep and logging roads, to alpine trail, and everything in between and often not very trail-like, leading runners across meadows and streams and likely seeing elk, moose and bighorn sheep.
 Come prepared for beautiful views but also trails that will challenge you to earn them!

 Lessons Learned from Race Reports

 - Cell service is limited, so make sure you as a runner and spectators/crew know where to go, rules, etc. Print runner handbook pre-race for directions.

 - Cupless aid stations except for cups for soda but cups cannot be carried out of aid station

 - All runners must have the capacity to carry a *minimum* of 20 oz of water, whether in a bottle or a hydration pack

 - Crewing only allowed at aid stations, nowhere else along the course

 - Watch for course markings at all times, especially turns, and know that the best looking trails aren’t always the course trails

 - Other users on the trail like day hikers and horses, so be courteous and share the trail

 - 3rd climb up to Diamond Peak goes straight up on seemingly no trail – be ready for steep!